Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Arts and Music

 - This paper is for beginners only and is not available to students who have passed NCEA Level 2 or 3 (or equivalent) in German.
-For further information, contact Programme Coordinator (email@example.com).
+For further information, contact the Programme Coordinator (firstname.lastname@example.org).

 - Teaching staff